Image

 Again, he paused.

 “You have seen these others?” asked a grim-faced man with his front teeth missing.
+Silas frowned.

-“I have seen no others but I know they exist.
-They have already done more than a solitary man could do.”
-The group stirred, uncertain what he meant.
-Silas explained.
-“My Hestia is not the only dragon to be reckoned with across these lands.
-Surely, you have heard the tales?
-There were once four great beasts under my thumb…” he lied to inflate his influence over them.
-“But two of the four beasts are now dead.
-In both cases, their bodies bore wounds from swords, spears, and crossbows.
+“My Hestia is not the only dragon that exists across these lands.
+There were once four great beasts under my thumb…” he lied to inflate his influence over them, “but two of the four are now dead.”
+He let the thought settle over the crowd.
+“In both cases, their bodies bore wounds from swords, spears, and crossbows.
 Reason it out for yourselves.
 Could one man do so much?”

 Heads shook in disbelief as a murmur rose among them.
 Silas could tell some were losing heart.
 All the better.
 No need to waste time with those who would be of no use.

 A hum of nervous disbelief filled the room.
+Over 30 individuals stepped forward.

 “And do not try to fool me!”
 Silas shouted over them.
 “I will know the man from the cave, you can be sure.
 And Hestia’s keen senses will confirm it.”
 The murmuring died away.
-Silas’s eyes moved about the room, staring down each of the ruffians who had stepped forward.
+Silas’s eyes moved about the room, staring at each of the ruffians who had stepped forward.

 “Two, seven, twelve, 24… 33.
 Too many.”

 Silas hobbled into his personal chamber, once the bedroom of Lord Kendrick and his wife, Patrice.
 He looked around, remembering the feminine touches that used to grace the room.
 To him, the embellishments were signs of Kendrick’s weakness and he had torn all of it down the moment he entered.
-He was more than satisfied with the change.
-Splatters of blood marked his face and the front of his frock.
-His guards had kept him out of the fray he’d ignited in the great hall, but just barely.
-The scum that gathered in response to his broadcast were worthy of the name.
-No tactic was too foul among that bunch and Silas enjoyed witnessing it for himself.
+He was more than satisfied with the spartan look the room had now.

 A knock at the door interrupted his gloating.